 Real Estate Brokers

-A real estate broker is a real estate professional that has continued his or her education beyond the level of a real estate agent – successfully obtaining a state real estate broker license.
+A real estate broker is a real estate professional who has continued his or her education beyond a real estate agent’s level – successfully obtaining a state real estate broker license.

 Brokers may work as independent agents or start brokerages and hire other real estate agents and Realtors to work for them.
 Some of the most recognized real estate agencies in the world include: